gilligan-ees-3310-2018/lab_06_project/README.md

 You will prepare a presentation on your project for the lab session on Monday Oct.
-9 and you will turn in a formal lab report, prepared with RMarkdown and knitted successfully into a PDF file by 9:00 am on Wednesday Oct.
-11.
+9 and you will turn in a formal lab report, prepared with RMarkdown and knitted successfully into a PDF file by 11:59 pm on Wednesday Oct.
+17.

 This project contains copies of the scripts we used in previous labs and a blank RMarkdown file in which you can fill in your lab report.